Mk 13 rifle: Mk 13 MOD 0

 The Mk 13 MOD 0 was formerly used by the US Navy SEALs.
-Little is known of its usage or technical data, and pictures are seldom available.
+Little is known of its usage or technical data, and pictures are rarely available.
 The pictures that have been released show a Remington 700 Long-Action receiver mated to a McMillan A2 stock.
 The rifle was chambered in .300 Winchester Magnum.
 The rifle was the most prolific sniper weapon in the Navy until the advent of the Mk 13 Mod 5.
 The weapon is known to be used by Chris Kyle, Robert J. O'Neill, and Howard E. Wasdin.

 Mk 13 MOD 5

-The United States Special Operations Command uses the MK 13 MOD 5 rifle chambered in.
+The United States Special Operations Command uses the MK 13 MOD 5 rifle chambered in .300 Winchester Magnum.
 The Mk 13 MOD 5 utilizes the "long-action" bolt of the Remington 700/M24 receiver and has a precision barrel that can be fitted with the suppressor of the Mk 11.
 It has a 3-sided Modular Accessory Rail System (MARS) for mounting optics on top and Picatinny rail accessories on each side, and a folding bipod.
 The Mk 13 was to be gradually replaced by the Mk 21 Precision Sniper Rifle in US Army use.
 However, it was decided that the MK21 did not conform to SOCOM requirements in 2018, and the program was re-competed with the Barrett MRAD selected in 2019 as the Mk 22 Advanced Sniper Rifle.

 Mk 13 MOD 7

 In April 2018, the U.S. Marine Corps announced they would be replacing the M40 sniper rifle with the Mk 13 MOD 7; the M40 had been in service with the Marines since 1966, with the latest M40A6 being upgraded in 2014.
-The Mk 13 chambered in .300 Winchester Magnum increases range from 1,000 meters with the M40 to 1,300 meters, giving Marine snipers similar capabilities to the U.S. Army M2010 Enhanced Sniper Rifle.
+The Mk 13 with a Stiller Precision action chambered in .300 Winchester Magnum increases range from 1,000 meters with the M40 to 1,300 meters, giving Marine snipers similar capabilities to the U.S. Army M2010 Enhanced Sniper Rifle.

 Replacement

-The Marine Corps plans to field the Barrett Firearms Manufacturing Mk22 MRAD in 2021 for its Advanced Sniper Rifle (ASR) program to eventually replace the Mk13 MOD 7; the Marines plan to buy 250 rifles.
-Able to be chambered in .300 Norma Magnum and .338 Norma Magnum, the Mk22 can shoot out to 1,500 meters, several hundred meters farther than the .300 Winchester Magnum-chambered Mk13 MOD 7.
+The Marine Corps plans to field the Barrett Firearms Manufacturing Mk22 MRAD (multirole adaptive design) in 2021 for its Advanced Sniper Rifle (ASR) program to eventually replace the Mk13 MOD 7; the Marines plan to buy 250 rifles.
+Able to be chambered in .300 Norma Magnum and .338 Norma Magnum, the Mk22 can shoot 1,500 meters, several hundred meters further than the .300 Winchester Magnum-chambered Mk13 MOD 7.